zowe/docs-site/docs/extend/extend-apiml/service-information.md

 This method returns a JSON response with a list of all services.
 For more information, see [Response Format](#response-format).

-### Obtain Information about All Services with a Specific API ID
+### Obtaining Information about All Services with a Specific API ID

 Use the following method to get information about all services with a specific API ID: